gophercoders/website/content/lessons/KS2/lower/repetition.md

 ### Repeating Things

 Let's think about repeating patterns.
 Lets start with squares.
-Think about the steps need to draw a square.
+Think about the steps needed to draw a square.
 You could draw a square like this.

 1. Draw one side
 2. Turn 90 degrees clockwise